Bihar School of Yoga: Research and social application

-In the 1970s and 1980s the Bihar School of Yoga propagated its yoga practices.
-One of its founding principles was to 'impart yogic training to householders and sannyasins alike'.
-In medical centres in India and around the world and at the school, research was conducted to establish the effects of yogic practices and a yogic lifestyle on diseases such as asthma, diabetes, and heart disease.
+In the 1970s and 1980s the School propagated its yoga practices, seeking to 'impart yogic training to householders and sannyasins alike'.
+Research was conducted to establish the effects of yogic practices and a yogic lifestyle on diseases such as asthma, diabetes, and heart disease.
 A 40-day diabetes camp was conducted in Bilaspur in 1971, and a therapy program for diabetes in Sambalpur, Odisha, in 1978.
 In 1977, the Yoga Research Centre was established at Bihar School of Yoga which expanded and grew into the Yoga Research Foundation founded in 1984.
 In 1982, the BSY assisted in the yoga and research program conducted by Dr Hiroshi Motoyama.

-The school was called to teach yoga in the coal and steel industries such as the Bhilai Steel Plant, Tisco Jamshedpur and subsequent years, Hindustan Copper Ltd in Ghatsila, at Barauni Refinery Officer’s Club, the Indian Oil Corporation in Assam, the Indian Oil Refinery in Haldia, West Bengal, at BARC, Trombay and BHEL, Bhopal, and paper industries, the Indian railways and government undertakings such as the Indian Chamber of Commerce, Kolkata, the Bhopal Management and Training Institute.
+The school was called to teach yoga in the coal and steel industries such as the Bhilai Steel Plant, Tisco Jamshedpur, Hindustan Copper in Ghatsila, at Barauni Refinery Officer's Club, the Indian Oil Corporation in Assam, the Indian Oil Refinery in Haldia, West Bengal, at BARC, Trombay and BHEL, Bhopal, and paper industries, the Indian railways and government undertakings such as the Indian Chamber of Commerce, Kolkata, the Bhopal Management and Training Institute.
 Participants were able to increase efficiency at work and thereby the output.
 Besides the corporate section, Swami Satyananda introduced the teachings in schools, prisons and as a therapy.

-Research in yoga was initiated in India at the K.E.M.
+Research in yoga was initiated at the K.E.M.
 Hospital, Bombay, by K. K. Datey and at the Burla Medical College, Orissa by Dr Panda.
-Further research was conducted In Australia on the management of cancer and the increase of melatonin, in the USA on cardiac disorders, addiction, biofeedback and alpha waves.
+Further research was conducted in Australia on the management of cancer and the increase of melatonin; and in the USA on cardiac disorders, addiction, biofeedback and alpha waves.

 In 1987, 300 school teachers received yoga training at Ganga Darshan, according to a new education policy of the Department of Education, Government of Bihar, introducing yoga in all government schools.